How to Plan a Wedding: The Stress-Free, 25-Step Guide

-18. Send out your invitations
+19. Send out your invitations.

-19. Get your marriage license
+20. Get your marriage license.

+You need a marriage license before you can officially get married.
+Usually, you’ll get the license from the city or county clerk, depending on where you live.
 Call your municipal or county clerk to find out the license requirements because they vary by state or local government.
-Things you and your fiance may need to provide include:
+Things you and your partner may need to provide include:

-20. Help out-of-town guests with accommodations
+21. Help out-of-town guests with accommodations.

 For weddings where many guests are traveling from out of town, it’s traditional to help them find places to stay.
 Here are some tips to make it easier: